 But.... you can only start from where you are!

 In my Counselling and Psychotherapy practice, I work with clients from all walks of life who sense they are at some ‘critical point’ in their lives; perhaps stuck, confused and unsure of the way forward - at a crossroads.
 Discovering meaning and purpose in these ‘places’ can be transforming and help realise new perspectives and horizons.
 The continual struggle, when self-esteem is low, can feel overwhelming, and it can often take great courage to ask for help or support.

 With more than 20 years experience, my approach can now only be described as eclectic and thus very much 'tailored' to the individuals, couples or groups I work with.
 My clients find me insightful, intuitive, humourous, pragmatic and down-to-earth.
 I hope I bring gravitas and integrity to my work, believing that my own limitations and imperfections are only human.
-I am fortunate to be able to draw on the rich experience of working with many skillful trainers and therapists, and the courage, integrity and uniqueness of my clients.
+I am fortunate to be able to draw on the rich experience of working with many skillful trainers and therapists, and the courage, integrity and uniqueness of my students and clients.
 My approach gives those I work with, the permission, support, and challenge, to be more of who they truly are.

 "there is no form of freedom that does not include our limitations and our suffering" - J Amos-Wilkinson

 I live with my wife, and am a father and stepfather to five children.
 I play the piano, sing a little and write poetry - a little.
 My background has taken me into some weird, wonderful, frightening and ordinary places, both metaphorically and actually.
 I've run my own restaurant and shop, exhibited and published my photographs, lectured in photographic arts, done my fair share of manual work, performed, recorded and produced both my own and others music, been ordained as an Interfaith Minister and have the spurious accolade of topping an independent music chart for a whole week!